 Flash Fill.
 Easily reformat and rearrange your data to gain new insight.
-Excel learns and recognizes your pattern and auto-completes the remaining data for you.
+Excel learns and recognises your pattern and auto-completes the remaining data for you.
 No formulas or macros required.

 Recommended Pivot Table.
 Perform complex analyses quickly.
-Excel summarizes your data with previews of various pivot-table options, so you can compare them and select the option that tells your story best.
+Excel summarises your data with previews of various pivot-table options, so you can compare them and select the option that tells your story best.

 Quick Analysis.
 Discover and compare different ways to represent your data visually.
 When you see the one that shows off your data best, apply formatting, sparklines, charts, and tables with a single click.

 Chart Formatting Control.
 Imagine the freedom to fine-tune the look and feel of your charts quickly.
 Change the title, layout, and other chart elements—all from a new and more interactive formatting interface.

 Simplified Sharing.
 Share workbooks with ease and confidence.
 You can be sure that you're all tracking only the latest version, because your presentations are saved online on OneDrive or SharePoint by default.
 Just send everyone a link to the same file.

 Post to Social Network.
 Get a lot of feedback fast.
 Share selected portions of your spreadsheets on the web by posting them on your social network pages.

 1 gigahertz (Ghz) or faster x86- or x64-bit processor with SSE2 instruction set

 Windows 8, Windows 7, Windows Server 2008 R2, or Windows Server 2012